aravindrajpurohit/-Network-packet-Sniffer/README.md

     # Welcome to the tejPacketSniffer wiki!
+* Naming it as "tejpacketsniffer" .
+Cause in my language "tej" means "speed/fast".
+So "tejPacketSniffer"

 * It is a command line python network sniffer which sniffs raw network packets.